openstack/bifrost/doc/source/install/offline-install.rst

 ``playbooks/host_vars/<hostname>.yml`` and redirecting the appropriate variables.

-As an example, the yaml file's contents may look like something like like this.
+As an example, the yaml file's contents may look like something like this.

 .. code-block:: yaml